compendio/goldbug-manual/README.md

 This is also the case if they are cached in an intermediate station such as a provider mailbox or a virtual institution or an intermediate node of a friend.
 Transport encryption and end-to-end encryption are consistent throughout.

-As additional security for the e-mail function is similar to the chat in the so-called "Gemini", now for e-mails the option to set a password on the e-mail: Not only the software is called GoldBug, but also the function in the e-mail client to set an additional password on the e-mail is called "GoldBug".
+As additional security for the e-mail function there is - similar to the so-called "Gemini" in chat-, now for e-mails the option to set a password on the e-mail: Not only the software is called GoldBug, but also the function in the e-mail client to set an additional password on the e-mail is called "GoldBug".

-Emails that have a "GoldBug" password set (see below the description of the file transfer function "StarBeam", here the additional password is "Nova") can only be read by the recipient if they have the appropriate "GoldBug "- so know the golden key for the password.
+Emails that have a "GoldBug" password set (see below the description of the file transfer function "StarBeam", here the additional password is "Nova") can only be read by the recipient if they have the appropriate "GoldBug "- so the user needs to know the golden key as a password.
 The user should therefore inform his friends about the password to be entered if the user sends them e-mails that still require an additional password in order to be opened.

 This can be, for example, in the e-mails to your own wife, that the user always encrypts the e-mails with the name of the city in which the wedding or the wedding holiday took place.

-Again, as with the chat with the Gemini, it is an important feature of symmetric and end-to-end encryption that the user can manually and manually create the end-to-end encrypting password.
+Again, as with the chat with the Gemini, it is an important feature of symmetric and end-to-end encryption that the user can individually and manually create the end-to-end encrypting password.

-In addition to the memory of the short story by Edgar Allen Poe about a cryptogram and his work for cryptography in the early years of the beginning of industrialization - the GoldBug on an e-mail is a new idea, not always automated e-mail by key exchange.
-Symmetrically encrypted, but also with a symmetric encryption - the GoldBug on an e-mail - even further and encrypted per single e-mail, as it (elsewhere by PGP) so far the standard (but symmetrical).
-This is done without additional encryption software must be installed as a plugin.
+In addition to the reminiscence of the short story by Edgar Allen Poe about a cryptogram and his work for cryptography in the early years of the beginning of industrialization - the GoldBug on an e-mail is a new idea, in addition to automatically encrypted e-mail created by the key exchange.
+It is asymmetrically encrypted e-mail, but also with a symmetric encryption - the GoldBug on an e-mail - even further encrypted in another layer per single e-mail, as this process, to touch each individual e-mail, is so far the standard (elsewhere by PGP, but symmetrical).

+This process is done without additional encryption software, which elsewhere must be additionally installed e.g. as a plugin.

 ### 9.6 Forward Secrecy

-Using the included architecture of the Spot-on kernel, GoldBug is the first e-mail program in the world to offer Forward Secrecy encryption, which can be both asymmetric and symmetric for e-mail - both methods within one e-mail Program supports.
+Using the included architecture of the Spot-on kernel, GoldBug is one of the first e-mail programs in the world to offer Forward Secrecy encryption, which can be both, asymmetric and symmetric for e-mail – so both methods within one e-mail Program are supported.

-Forward Secrecy means yes that temporary keys are used to transmit the end-to-end encrypting password, so that if later on analysis should be made to the communication and their encryption, not the regular (permanent) key for the Communication is affected.
+Forward Secrecy means – just to remember - that temporary keys are used to transmit the end-to-end encrypting password, so that if later on analysis should be made in regard of the communication and the encryption, not the regular (permanent) key for the Communication is affected.

 The user now sends his e-mail partner a session-based, symmetric (forward secrecy) key via the usual asymmetrical encryption of the e-mail key (see figure).